FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 ---------
 The Java SDK provides Java API interfaces for blockchain application developers.
 By function, Java APIs can be divided into the following categories:

-- Client: Provides access to FISCO BCOS 3.x node JSON-RPC interface support, providing support for deployment and invocation contracts；
+- Client: Provides support for accessing the JSON-RPC interface for FISCO BCOS 3.x nodes, providing support for deploying and invoking contracts；
 - Precompiled: Provides calls to FISCO BCOS 3.x Precompiled contract(Precompiled Contracts)interfaces, including 'SensusService', 'SystemConfigService', 'BFSService', and 'KVTableService'。
 - AuthManager: Provides FISCO BCOS 3.x permissions to control invocation of pre-deployment contracts。